Jan. 4, 1773 – Joel Lee, Conecuh County, Alabama’s first Justice of the Peace, was born in North Carolina.

 Jan.
 4, 1854 – The McDonald Islands were discovered by Captain William McDonald aboard the Samarang.

 Jan.
-4, 1863 - In Murfeesboro, Tenn., Confederate General Roger Weightman Hanson died.
-His death was a result of wounds that he had suffered two days earlier in the Battle of Stones River.
+4, 1863 - In Murfeesboro, Tenn., Confederate General Roger Weightman Hanson, age 35, died from wounds that he suffered two days earlier in the Battle of Stones River.

 Jan.
-4, 1863 – A 13-day Federal expedition by Maj.
-Gen. John A. McClernand against Arkansas Post, Arkansas began.
+4, 1863 – A 13-day Federal expedition by Major General John A. McClernand against Arkansas Post, Arkansas began.

 Jan.
 4, 1863 – A three-day Federal reconnaissance from Ozark, Mo. to Dubuque, Ark. began.